4 Everyday Habits that Lead to Overeating (And How to Stop Doing Them)

 Even just one night of sleep deprivation can cause insulin resistance.
 Sleep deprivation also increases the production of cortisol, which we know increases blood sugar and decreases fat burning and metabolic rate.

 Leptin is a chemical messenger produced by your fat cells that tells your brain you are full.
 Sleep deprivation decreases leptin levels in your body, which makes you feel hungry and crave carbohydrate-rich foods.

 This diagram illustrates the many ways sleep deprivation leads to overeating and weight gain.

 Get sunlight at least 20 minutes per day to regulate circadian rhythms and melatonin production.

-Do you have any other strategies that have helped to kick your overeating habit?
-Share your knowledge in the comment section!
+What are your favorite strategies to kick your overeating habit?
+Try these out and share your experience with me in the comment section!

 This post may contain affiliate links, which means that All Great Nutrition may receive a percentage of a product or service you purchase using the links in the post.
 You will pay the same price for all products and services, but your purchase helps support our ongoing work to help others be healthy and happy.
 Thanks for your support!